Bridges to Health Home and Community-Based Medicaid Waiver Program for Children in Foster Care (B2H)

 The B2H Waiver allows Medicaid to pay for some services not normally provided through Medicaid.
 The B2H program will provide the following services:

-- Supported employment (providing the services of a job coach who will assist the person adjust to the new work location, and work closely with the supervisor to understand the person's needs, etc.)
+• Supported employment (a job coach assists the individual's adjustment to the new work location and works closely with the supervisor to understand the person's needs, etc.).

 For More Information